A story in which one small change has a ripple effect, resulting in massive changes.

 Rules Lawyer and borderline Jerkass Genie Rumpelstiltskin offers Shrek a Deal with the Devil in Shrek Forever After: Shrek gets one day as a lawless ogre in exchange for one day from his past.
 Rumpelstiltskin takes the day Shrek was born, thus creating a world in which Shrek never existed.
 One of the biggest changes is the fate of Fiona, who without anyone to save her from the tower chose to Screw Destiny and simply escaped by herself.

 The Lord of the Rings, as is mostly canonically adapted from the books (though occasionally not), bounces the outcome of its story backwards and forwards through the many separate applications of this trope within its work.
 Here are the lost nails, in numerical order:

-1.Sauron, with his right hand firmly holding the Idiot Ball (as well as his mace), extends his left hand - the one carrying the Ring of Power - out to Isildur.
+1.Sauron, with his left hand firmly holding the Idiot Ball (as well as his mace), extends his right hand - the one carrying the Ring of Power - out to Isildur.

 The whole point of Jay-Z's American Gangster is basically showing the mirror universe where Sean Carter kept on selling drugs instead of going into music.

 Bowling for Soup's "Almost"'s verses each have chain of events that might have happened, if not for the first event in the chain only "almost" happening: